quii/learn-go-with-tests/math.md

 One option to increase the accuracy of these angles would be to use the rational type `Rat` from the `math/big` package.
-But given the objective is to draw an SVG and not the moon landings I think we can live with a bit of fuzziness.
+But given the objective is to draw an SVG and not land on the moon landings I think we can live with a bit of fuzziness.

 ```go
 func TestSecondHandPoint(t *testing.T) {